Morehouse College: Early years

 In 1879, the institute moved to Atlanta and changed its name to the Atlanta Baptist Seminary.
 It later acquired a 4 acre campus in downtown Atlanta.
 In 1885, Samuel T. Graves became the second president.
-That year the seminary moved to its present location, on land donated by prominent Baptist and industrialist, John D. Rockefeller.
+That year the seminary moved to its present location, on land given by a prominent Baptist and industrialist, John D. Rockefeller.
 In 1890, George Sale became the seminary's third president.
-In 1899, William E. Holmes, who had been the first African American faculty member at the school, left to become the first president of Central City College in Macon, Georgia.
+In 1899, William E. Holmes, who had been the first African-American faculty member at the school, left to become the first president of Central City College in Macon, Georgia.

-In 1906 John Hope became the first African-American president and led the institution's growth in enrollment and academic stature.
-He envisioned an academically rigorous college that would be the antithesis to Booker T. Washington's view of agricultural and trade-focused education for African-Americans.
-In 1913, the college was renamed Morehouse College, in honor of Henry L. Morehouse, corresponding secretary of the American Baptist Home Mission Society (who had long organized Rockefeller and the Society's support for the college).
+In 1906, John Hope became the first African-American president and led the institution's growth in enrollment and academic stature.
+He envisioned an academically rigorous college that would be the antithesis to Booker T. Washington's view of agricultural and trade-focused education for African Americans.
+In 1913, the college was renamed Morehouse College, in honor of the Rev. Henry L. Morehouse, corresponding secretary of the American Baptist Home Mission Society, who had long organized Rockefeller and the Society's support for the college.
 Morehouse entered into a cooperative agreement with Clark College and Spelman College in 1929 and later expanded the association to form the Atlanta University Center.

-Samuel H. Archer became the fifth president of the college in 1931 and selected the school colors, maroon and white, to reflect his own alma mater, Colgate University.
+Samuel H. Archer became the fifth president of the college in 1931 and chose the school colors, maroon and white, to reflect his own alma mater, Colgate University.
 Benjamin Mays became president in 1940.
-Mays, who would be a mentor to Martin Luther King Jr., presided over the growth in international enrollment and reputation.
-During the 1960s, Morehouse students were actively involved in the civil rights movement in Atlanta.
-Mays' speeches were instrumental in shaping the personal development of Morehouse students during his tenure.
+Mays, who became a mentor to Martin Luther King Jr., presided over the growth in international enrollment and reputation.
+In the 1960s, Morehouse students were involved in the civil rights movement in Atlanta.
+Mays's speeches shaped the development of Morehouse students during his tenure.

 In 1967, Hugh M. Gloster became the seventh president.
-The following year, the college's Phi Beta Kappa Honors Society was founded.
+The next year, Morehouse became the third historically Black institution (HBCU) to establish a Phi Beta Kappa Honors Society.
 In 1975, Gloster established the Morehouse School of Medicine, which became independent from Morehouse College in 1981.
-Gloster also established a dual-degree program in engineering with the Georgia Institute of Technology, University of Michigan and Boston University.
+Gloster also established a dual-degree program in engineering with the Georgia Institute of Technology, the University of Michigan, and Boston University.